joe-jordan/pyvoro/README.md

 *(note that the edges will now be indexed -1 to -4, and the 'volume' key is in fact the area.)*

 DEPENDENCIES:
 requires Cython > 0.13, which is when c++ support was added.
-Tested with Cython 0.17.
+Tested with Cython 0.17 and 0.19.
+Known to be broken with Cython 0.14.1.

 NOTES:
 * on compilation: if a cython .pyx file is being compiled in C++ mode, all cython-visible code must be compiled "as c++" - this will not be compatible with any C functions declared `extern "C" { ... }`.
 In this library, the author just used c++ functions for everything, in order to be able to utilise the c++ `std::vector<T>` classes to represent the (ridiculously non-specific) geometry of a Voronoi cell.